seanorourke7/RPSLS/README.md

 ### Future Implementations

-I would like to add some sounds that interact with the user to later versions.
+I would like to add more sounds and some movement in the buttons.

 ### Accessibility